au5ton/buccaneer/README.md

 buccaneer
 =========

-Automatically upload torrents to FW.
+Node.js app for interacting with FW.